Transformers in Medical Image Analysis: A Review

-\textbf{Bahdanau attention:} The method in \cite{bahdanau_neural_2016} proposed the Bahdanau attention, a conventional attention method, in an encoder-decoder architecture for natural language translation.
-This attention mechanism is based on simply computing the weighted sum of all annotations (generated by the encoder) and the previous decoder.
+The attention mechanism was initially proposed by Bahdanau \etal \cite{bahdanau_neural_2016} for the language translation task, namely Bahdanau attention.
+This attention mechanism is calculated by the weighted sum of all annotations (\ie, the results of each input generated by the encoder) and the previous decoder.